Why Improv Matters — Off the Stage

 5 Tips for a Traveling Improv Mindset

-Improvisation by definition is the art of accepting unforeseen circumstances.
+Adopting an improv mindset is the art of accepting unforeseen circumstances.
 When referring to improvisational theatre, that resource is a script.
-So imagine a few actors with a few chairs and 25 minutes to fill.
-By being in the moment, listening to each other and working together, the actors are able to discover their purpose on…
+So imagine a team of actors with a few chairs and 25 minutes to deliver a scene.
+By being in the moment to truly listen and prioritize collaboration, the actors discover their purpose on…

 Read more